Skip to content

 Avoiding Extreme Restriction

-This point bears repeating.
-For women with insulin resistance, extreme caloric restriction, aggressive fasting protocols, or complete elimination of food groups can backfire.
-These approaches may produce short-term results, but they often elevate cortisol, deplete muscle, and worsen the underlying metabolic patterns that are driving the problem.
+For women with insulin resistance, extreme caloric restriction, aggressive fasting, or cutting out entire food groups can backfire.
+These approaches may elevate stress, reduce muscle, and worsen the underlying patterns that are driving the problem.

 A Simple Weekly Framework for Supporting Insulin Sensitivity

-• Tuesday: 30-minute morning walk.
-Balanced meals with protein priority.
-Breathwork before bed.
+• Tuesday: Morning walk.
+Balanced meals with protein focus.
+Wind-down routine before bed.

-• Saturday: Longer walk (40–60 minutes), outdoors if possible.
-Leisure activity.
-Meal preparation.
+• Saturday: Longer walk outdoors if possible.
+Meal prep and leisure movement.

 • Sunday: Full rest.
-Meal preparation for the week ahead.
-Early bedtime.
+Early bedtime and recovery.

-If you are new to structured fitness, our beginner's guide to weight loss for women offers a gentle starting point.
+If you are newer to all of this, our Beginner's Guide to Weight Loss for Women offers a gentle starting point.

 Advertisement